 This disorder may prevent the individual from maintaining relationships, obtaining or keeping a job, or living independently.
 Financial problems, unemployment, health issues, and even legal problems often plague those with this disorder.
 This may result in a downward spiral that makes wellness very difficult for the affected individual.

-Types of schizoaffective disorder treatment offered at Belmont Behavioral Hospital in Philadelphia, PA
+Types of schizoaffective disorder treatment offered at Belmont Behavioral Health System in Philadelphia, PA

 Since the day we accepted our first patient in 1937, our treatment center has been dedicated to offering the highest quality of care in manner that is best suited to meeting the unique needs of each person who is entrusted into our care.
 After nearly a century of service, we remain committed to providing personalized care, promoting continued improvement in evidence-based practices, and upholding the highest standards of the healing profession.